Julie Introcaso

 Julie A. Introcaso (born 1964) is a former judge of the New Hampshire Circuit Court.
+She was arrested on February 11, 2021, on two felony charges of falsifying physical evidence, two misdemeanor charges of tampering with public records, and a misdemeanor charge of unsworn falsification.
+She resigned her position as a judge on February 16, 2021.
+On February 25, 2022, she was disbarred from the practice of law.

 Early life, education and legal career

 Julie Ann Introcaso (née Johnson) received her Bachelor of Arts degree, cum laude, from Bard College at Simon's Rock in 1985.
 She was 20 years of age.
 She received her Juris Doctor degree, with honors, from Boston University School of Law in 1988.

 After graduating from law school, Introcaso pursued criminal defense work as a staff attorney at New Hampshire Public Defender, and later entered private practice in Manchester.
 From 2000 through 2011, she served as a Deputy Clerk of the New Hampshire Superior Court in Brentwood, New Hampshire (Rockingham County).
 In June 2011, she became Disciplinary Counsel for the New Hampshire Supreme Court's Attorney Discipline Office (ADO).

 In May 1998, she was one of the five founding members of the New Hampshire Women's Bar Association.

 Introcaso served as Chair of the New Hampshire Board of Mental Health Practice, the first public member to hold the position.
 She was also appointed public member of the New Hampshire Board of Speech-Language Pathology where she served until her appointment to judicial office.